With winter just around the corner, nature is sending a strong message to alkalize now, before it’s too late.

 - We have lost touch with eating seasonal foods, which naturally balance pH.

-Most health experts agree that a healthy diet will be two-thirds alkaline and one-third acidic foods.
+Most experts agree that a healthy diet should be two-thirds alkaline and one-third acidic foods.
 This ratio will adjust based on climate, harvest and geographic location.

-For even health conscious folks this can be a herculean task.
+For even health-conscious folks, this can be a herculean task.
 For example, take an average day’s meal:

-- Breakfast – Oatmeal with raw honey and rice milk, fresh-squeezed orange juice (100% acidic)
+- Breakfast – Oatmeal with raw honey and almond milk, fresh-squeezed orange juice (100% acidic)

 - Lunch – Organic turkey sandwich with a small salad.
 (70% acidic, 30% alkaline)

-Accomplishing a 2/3–1/3 alkaline-acid diet is probably not going to happen for most people.
+Accomplishing a 2/3–1/3 alkaline-acidic diet is probably not going to happen for most people.
 Even aiming for 50/50 would be quite a challenge given our American standards.

 The good news is that nature effortlessly balances pH with each seasonal harvest.

-A truly seasonal diet would result in an annual Nutritional Cycle of: 2/3 alkaline, 1/3 acid
+A truly seasonal diet would result in an annual nutritional cycle of: 2/3 alkaline, 1/3 acid.

 If you were forced to eat off the land and only eat foods that were locally harvested, your diet would dramatically shift from one season to the next.
 Remember, experts say that roughly two-thirds of the diet should be alkaline and one-third should be acidic.
 If we only ate food that was grown or raised on a farm, following the seasons, then the body’s pH would naturally shift to become more acidic in the winter and more alkaline in the spring, summer and fall.

-In the winter the harvest is predominately acidic.
-Grains, meats, fish, dairy, and eggs were a traditional requirement in order to survive colder climates, as veggies were sparse.
+In the winter, the harvest is predominately acidic.
+Nuts, seeds, grains, meats, fish, dairy, and eggs were a traditional requirement in order to survive colder climates, as veggies were sparse.
 It is the one time of year to store proteins and good fats.
 If you are a vegetarian, it is critical that the diet is enhanced with high sources of proteins and fat during this time of year.